Helping Early Adjustment and Relationships to Thrive (HEART) Project

 Goals and Objectives

-• What is the effect of the innovative HEART intervention for children at risk (children of Aboriginal mothers, teenage mothers, or known to child welfare) on young children's (6 months to 3 years) mental health, behaviour and cortisol patterns?
+• What is the effect of the innovative HEART intervention for children known to child welfare on young children's (6 months to 3 years) mental health and behaviour?

-Currently, in close collaboration with community partners, our primary aim (1) is to conduct a Stage III test of the efficacy of the innovative, existing HEART program on at-risk children’s social-emotional adjustment, as a measure of health equity.
-Our secondary aims include: (2a) testing the efficacy of the HEART program on at-risk children’s cognitive and language development, as measures of health equity; (2b) evaluating parent-child relationship quality and child stress hormone levels, as mechanisms underlying HEART program efficacy; and (2c) assessing the influence of the HEART program on service providers’ knowledge and capacity to support at-risk infants’ and children’s social-emotional adjustment, cognitive and language development, as a measure of intervention fidelity.
+Currently, in close collaboration with community partners, our primary aim (1) is to test of the efficacy of the innovative, existing HEART program on at-risk children’s social-emotional adjustment.
+Our secondary aims include: (2a) testing the efficacy of the HEART program on at-risk children’s cognitive and language development; and (2b) assessing the influence of the HEART program on service providers’ knowledge and capacity to support at-risk infants’ and children’s social-emotional adjustment, cognitive and language development, as a measure of intervention fidelity.

 Members of the Team